GIT for polarized curves: Singular curves

 \begin{rmk} If $u:\cX\to S$ is a family of quasi-stable curves then the wp-stable reduction $\wps(u):\wps(\cX)\to S$ coincides with the usual stable reduction $\s(u)$ of $u$ (see e.g. \cite{Knu}). \end{rmk}

 The wp-stable reduction allows us to give a more explicit description of the quasi-wp-stable curves.

-\begin{coro} A curve $X$ is quasi-wp-stable (resp. quasi-p-stable, resp. quasi-stable) if and only if can be obtained from a wp-stable (resp. p-stable, resp. stable) curve $Y$ via an iteration of the following construction: \begin{enumerate}[(i)] \item Normalize $Y$ at a node $p$ and insert a $\P^1$ meeting the rest of the curve in the two branches of the node. \item Normalize $Y$ at a cusp and insert a $\P^1$ tangent to the rest of the curve at the branch of the cusp. \end{enumerate} In this case, $Y=\wps(X)$.
+\begin{coro} A curve $X$ is quasi-wp-stable (resp. quasi-p-stable, resp. quasi-stable) if and only if it can be obtained from a wp-stable (resp. p-stable, resp. stable) curve $Y$ via an iteration of the following construction: \begin{enumerate}[(i)] \item Normalize $Y$ at a node $p$ and insert a $\P^1$ meeting the rest of the curve in the two branches of the node. \item Normalize $Y$ at a cusp and insert a $\P^1$ tangent to the rest of the curve at the branch of the cusp. \end{enumerate} In this case, $Y=\wps(X)$.
 In particular, given a wp-stable (resp. p-stable, resp. stable) curve $Y$ there exists only a finite number of quasi-wp-stable (resp. quasi-p-stable, resp. quasi-stable) curves $X$ such that $\wps(X)=Y$, which we call \emph{quasi-wp-stable} (resp. \emph{quasi-p-stable}, resp. \emph{quasi-stable}) \emph{models} of $Y$. \end{coro} Note that the above operation \eqref{I:blow2} cannot occur for quasi-stable curves.
-With a slight abuse of terminology, we call the above operation \eqref{I:blow1} (resp. \eqref{I:blow2}) the \textbf{blow-up} of a node (resp. of a cusp).
+We call the above operation \eqref{I:blow1} (resp. \eqref{I:blow2}) the \textbf{bubbling} of a node (resp. of a cusp).

 \begin{proof} We will prove the Corollary only for quasi-wp-stable curves.
 The remaining cases are dealt with in the same way.